FOREX Trading versus Futures Trading

 The FOREX Market

-The foreign exchange market (FOREX) is considered to have several advantages over the futures market.
 FOREX is a much more liquid market.
 As the largest financial market in the world it dwarfs the futures market in daily exchanges.
 This means that stop orders can be executed more easily and with less slippage (see glossary) in the FOREX.

 The FOREX is open 24 hours a day, 5 days a week, while most futures exchanges are only open 7 hours a day.
 This adds to the liquidity of the market and allows FOREX traders to take advantage of trading opportunities as they arise rather than waiting for the market to open.

 FOREX transactions are commission-free.
-Brokers earn their money by setting a spread – the difference between what a currency can be bought at and what it can be sold at.
+FOREX Brokers earn their money by setting a spread – the difference between what a currency can be bought at and what it can be sold at.
 On the other hand, futures traders must pay a commission or brokerage fee for each transaction they enter into.

 Because of the high volume of trading, FOREX transactions are executed almost instantly.
 This minimizes slippage (see glossary) and increases price certainty.
 Brokers in the futures market often quote prices reflecting the last trade – not necessarily the price of your transaction.